kgiszewski/LearnUmbraco7/Chapter 17 - Troubleshooting/README.md

 ##Rebuild Your Site##
 Often times after a NuGet install or simple `.cs` file update, a developer will forget to build his/her solution.
 Rebuilding sometimes fixes missing updates.

+##Check the Log##
+Most un-handled errors will get logged into text files located at `~/App_Data/logs/`.
+This is a good place to start when the usual tricks don't work.

 ##Recovering a Lost Admin Password##
 Your password for your backoffice account is stored in the database inside the `umbracoUserLogins` table.
 The password is hashed and you will need to replace your users' hash with a known hashed value.